That was fun; now comes the slowdown

 The coming week will give them a snapshot of monthly business activity, culminating in the first real look at what happened in the second quarter.

-Flash purchasing managers' indexes for Japan, Germany, France, the euro zone and the United States are released on Monday.
-All have been in expansion mode.
-That should continue, but Reuters polls suggest some easing.
+Flash purchasing managers' indexes for Japan, Germany, France and the euro zone have already been released.
+All remained in expansion territory, but for the most part fell from the previous month.

 Britain announces its preliminary second quarter growth figures on Wednesday.
 There is a strong consensus that it will tick up to 0.3 percent from 0.2 percent quarter-on-quarter, but slip to 1.7 percent from 2.0 percent year against year.